-This course is the first in a two-course sequence.
-The course descriptions are as follows:
+This course is the second in a two-course sequence.
+The course descriptions are as follows; changes indicate what we will be doing this semester instead of last semester.

 STAT4101 (4 credits) Theory of Statistics I

 Random variables and distributions; generating functions; standard distribution families; data summaries; sampling distributions; likelihood and sufficiency.